cjdbarlow/bedside-notebook/disease/immune/anaphylaxis.md

 		500ug IM Q5 minutes.
 		* If IV access:
 			* Grade 2
-			20ug bolus Q1-2 minutes as starting dose, titrated to effect.
+				* Adults: 20ug bolus Q1-2 minutes as starting dose, titrated to effect
+				* Paeds: 2ug/kg bolus
+				Draw up an arrest dose (10ug/kg) in a 10ml syringe with saline, for a total volume of 10ml.
+This gives 1ug/kg/ml.
 			* Grade 3 (Life threatening)
-			100-200ug bolus Q1-2 minutes as starting dose, titrated to effect.
+				* Adults: 100-200ug bolus Q1-2 minutes as starting dose, titrated to effect.
+				* PAaeds: 4-10ug/kg bolus
 		* If >3 IV boluses required, commence infusion:
 		Peripheral infusion is acceptable in the short term prior to establishing CVC access.
 			* Begin at 3ug/min